Surprise gain in Japan's machinery orders masks cooling investment outlook

 Capital spending has been a bright spot in the world's third largest economy, driven by investment in high-tech and labour-saving technology to cope with a labour crunch in the ageing society and refurbishing demand for upgrading old plants and equipment.

-Although capital spending has so far been resilient to external headwinds, Japanese firms may turn cautious about boosting investment if uncertainty over the global economy and the bruising U.S.-China trade dispute persist, analysts say.
+All the same, Japanese firms may turn cautious about boosting investment if uncertainty over the global economy and the bruising U.S.-China trade dispute persist, analysts say.

 Underscoring the pressure on export-reliant Japan, external orders, which do not account for 'core orders' tumbled 24.7% month-on-month in April, reversing from the prior month's 9.0% gain and posting the biggest drop since November 2015.